Friday, May 19, 2023

 This tour from Tunis to Dougga, Bulla Regia, and Le Kef is the perfect way to experience the wonders of Tunisia's ancient past.

 First, we headed to Dougga (111 Km from Tunis), a UNESCO World Heritage site and one of the best-preserved Roman cities in North Africa.
 Dougga is an ancient Punic/ Roman /Berber settlement that sits atop a hill overlooking a valley of olive groves.
-We opted for guided tour, by our Tour Company Depart Travel services, but a solo traveller can go by Louage option and riding it out with the locals!
+We opted for guided tour, by our Tour Company Depart Travel services (since we had to cover many Places in a short time), but a solo traveller can go by Louage option and riding it out with the locals!

 There are only 3 ways to get here : Private Taxi, Guided Tour and Public Mini van (Louage).
 The private options are pricey as Dougga is almost 2 hours outside of Tunis.